CristinaAcosta/Notes/README.md

 ## Things I learned:
 - I learned how to have an application listen to a localhost.
 I am still getting familiar with using Insomnia but not sure how it really works yet.
-I am unsure why my notes are also not saving since I feel my code is right.

 ## Images:
 <img width="1359" alt="Screen Shot 2021-03-30 at 10 11 11 AM" src="https://user-images.githubusercontent.com/74034987/113028558-423a8d00-9140-11eb-8fa4-50426d49a3dc.png">